a-schaefers/themelios/README.md

 The goal was simplicity, efficiency, and reproducibility.

 ## How to sync the systemd-boot (UEFI) boot loaders across multiple (ie. mirrored) disks
 One limitation of UEFI / ESP's is that you cannot raid the ESP, and so it is required that /boot be mounted as fat32, outside of the zpool.
-If your primary (e.g. /dev/sda) disk were to fail in a mirrored configuration, by default, (while you wouldn't lose the copy of your zpool on the mirror), you would lose your bootloader because the mirrored (e.g. /dev/sdb disk) would not have a copy of the /boot files on its' ESP.
+If your primary (e.g. /dev/sda) disk were to fail in a mirrored configuration, by default, (while you wouldn't lose the copy of your zpool on the mirror), you would lose your bootloader because the mirrored (e.g. /dev/sdb disk) would not have a copy of the /boot files on its ESP.
 In any case, it may be worked around by copying all of the files from /boot on the /dev/sda disk to /boot on the /dev/sdb disk every time the files in /boot on the /dev/sda disk are changed.
 I have created a system service that does this.

 On my UEFI mirrored machines, I mount the ESP of the mirror to "/boot2" in /etc/nixos/hardware-configuration.nix